shkolnick-kun/bugurtos/GettingStartedEN.md

  4. signal (a kind of event);
  5. synchronous nonbuffered IPC.

-These primitives will be descibed in next chapters.
+These primitives will be described in next chapters.

 ####What can I do with processes?
 There are some functions to control process execution, here they are: